 - Preservatives prevent spoilage from microorganisms such as bacteria and mold in foods like cheese or spices; examples include sodium nitrite/nitrate and calcium propionate/propionic acid.

 - Antioxidants help protect fats from going rancid (oxidizing) during storage; common ones include butylated hydroxyanisole (BHA), butylated hydroxytoluene (BHT), tertiary butylhydroquinone (TBHQ).

-- Stabilizers help keep ingredients mixed together so they don’t separate out over time; examples include carrageenan gum or xanthan gum.
+- Stabilizers help keep ingredients mixed so they don’t separate over time; examples include carrageenan gum or xanthan gum.